Gordon-Sau/break-nerdle/README.md

     -D or --date <date>: set the date to the specific date.
     -h or --help: display this information.

-The default date will the today.
+The default date will be today.
 Note that Nerdle uses UTC time.

 Example: